SixBytesUnder/infoboard/README.md

 # IMPORTANT! rename .env.example to .env
 $ cp .env.example .env

-# then edit it to provide all necessary variables
+# then edit it to provide all necessary variables and API keys
 $ vim.tiny .env

 # install dependencies